tbela99/css-parser/files/ast.md

-[Ast at-rule](../docs/interfaces/node.AstAtRule.html) _tokens_ attribute is either null or an array of [Token](../docs/types/node.Token.html) representing the parsed prelude. the _val_ attribute string that contains the at-rule's prelude.
+[Ast at-rule](../docs/interfaces/node.AstAtRule.html) _tokens_ attribute is either null or an array of [Token](../docs/types/node.Token.html) representing the parsed prelude.
+The _val_ attribute string that contains the at-rule's prelude.

-modifying the _val_ attribute does not affect the _tokens_ attribute, and similarly, changes to the _tokens_ attribute do not update the _val_ attribute.
+Modifying the _val_ attribute does not affect the _tokens_ attribute, and similarly, changes to the _tokens_ attribute do not update the _val_ attribute.

 ```ts